jessevig/bertviz/README.md

 BertViz is an interactive tool for visualizing attention in [Transformer](https://jalammar.github.io/illustrated-transformer/) language models such as BERT, GPT2, or T5.
 It can be run inside a Jupyter or Colab notebook through a simple Python API that supports most [Huggingface models](https://huggingface.co/models).
 BertViz extends the
    [Tensor2Tensor visualization tool](https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/visualization)
-    by [Llion Jones](https://medium.com/@llionj), adding multiple views that each offer a unique lens into the attention mechanism.
+    by [Llion Jones](https://medium.com/@llionj), providing multiple views that each offer a unique lens into the attention mechanism.

 For updates on BertViz and related projects, feel free to follow me on [Twitter](https://twitter.com/jesse_vig).